 Patient demand for ONC201 or ONC206 outside of our clinical trial could impair the conduct or delay the completion of our controlled clinical trials.
 Currently, there are a limited number of therapeutic options available to glioma patients suffering from this severe and life-threatening disease.
 In the face of a glioma diagnosis, patients will often turn to alternate means of access to drug outside the scope of our current clinical trials.
-From time to time we are aware of such alternate providers that purport to supply ONC201, ONC206 or similar versions thereof and will take meaningful action when and if appropriate.
-In the event that patients opt to choose alternative supplies from third-party rather than enroll in our studies, our clinical program could be negatively impacted.
+We are, and from time to time may be, aware of such alternate providers that purport to supply ONC201, ONC206 or similar versions thereof and intend to take meaningful action to eliminate such alternative supplies when and if appropriate.
+In the event that patients opt to choose alternative supplies from third parties rather than enroll in our studies, our clinical program could be negatively impacted.
 In the event that patients choose to access alternative supplies while enrolled in our clinical studies, we may not be able to successfully meet the study endpoints and our clinical program could be negatively impacted.

 We have amended the protocol of our open expanded access program to focus on patients that are not eligible for the Phase 3 ACTION Study.
-Therefore, the Phase 3 ACTION Study will serve as the main mechanism for a patients with newly diagnosed H3 K27M-mutant diffuse glioma following completion of radiotherapy to receive ONC201.
+Therefore, the Phase 3 ACTION Study will serve as the main mechanism for patients with newly diagnosed H3 K27M-mutant diffuse glioma following completion of radiotherapy to receive ONC201.
 This decision could prompt adverse publicity or other disruptions related to potential participants in such expanded access programs.

-Competition for Phase 3 ACTION Study eliqible patients from Investigator Initiated Clinical Trials (IITs) could result in losses.
+Competition for Phase 3 ACTION Study eligible patients from Investigator Initiated Clinical Trials (IITs) could result in losses.